 Shoup’s eyes immediately scanned the cavernous operations center.
 Who was the prankster?
 The deadly serious heart of America’s defense against aerial assault was hardly the venue for a practical joke, and the colonel was not amused.

-“Would you repeat that, please?”
+Would you repeat that, please?”
 Shoup barked.
 On the other end of the line, he heard the frightened youngster sobbing and realized this was no joke.
 Some mix-up had compromised the top-secret hotline.
-Rather than admitting he wasn’t Santa Claus, the 38-year-old father of four quickly assumed the part of St. Nick and listened to a Christmas wish list before asking to speak to the caller’s mother.
+Rather than admitting he wasn’t Santa Claus, the 38-year-old father of four quickly assumed the part of St. Nick and listened to the child’s Christmas wish list.

+As reported in the press the following day, the child had reversed two digits of a phone number to connect with Kris Kringle and instead reached one of America’s most sensitive military installations.
 When President Dwight D. Eisenhower formed CONAD in 1954 to provide early warning of an aerial attack from enemies such as the Soviet Union, he tasked the joint military command with scanning the skies for “reds” flying bomber planes, not a man in a red suit.

-“There may be a guy called Santa Claus at the North Pole, but he’s not the one I worry about coming from that direction,” Shoup later told the International News Service.
+“There may be a guy called Santa Claus at the North Pole, but he’s not the one I worry about coming from that direction,” Shoup told the International News Service.

 Still, the wrong number put the Colorado command post in a Yuletide mood and sparked a festive idea to soften its hard-edged public image.
 With an eye toward making its mission a little less scary to the American public, CONAD issued a press release that appeared in newspapers around the country on Christmas Eve letting “good little boys and girls” know that it was tracking a big red sleigh approaching from the North Pole.
 The command said that first reports from its radar and ground observation outposts indicated that Santa Claus was traveling at 45 knots per hour at an altitude of 35,000 feet.